ywen/model_presenter/README.md

 [![Build Status](https://secure.travis-ci.org/ywen/model_presenter.png)](http://travis-ci.org/ywen/model_presenter)

 ModelPresenter provides basic framework in creating a presenter.
+The goal of the gem is that the presenter can be used in any Ruby projects that feel it needs to use this pattern, not limited to Rails projects.

+The presenter puts more emphasis on JSON representation of a business model object.
+But it can be used in classic HTML view just as easy.

+The gem is not trying to provide a automagic way to look cool.
+Rather, it focuses on explicitly expressing the intent of a Presenter class.

 ## Installation